-For information and questions about this Flood Insurance Rate Map (FIRM), available products associated with this FIRM, including historic versions, the current map date for each FIRM panel, how to order products, or the National Flood Insurance Program (NFIP) in general, please call the FEMA Map Information eXchange at 1-877-FEMA-MAP (1-877-336-2627) or visit the FEMA Flood Map Service Center website at http://msc.fema.gov.
+For information and questions about this Flood Insurance Rate Map (FIRM), available products associated with For information and questions about this Flood insurance Rate Map (FIRM), available products associated with this FIRM, including historic versions, the current map date for each FIRM panel, how to order products, or the National Flood Insurance Program (NFIP) in general, please call the FEMA Map Information eXchange at 1-877-FEMA-MAP (1-877-336-2627) or visit the FEMA Flood Map Service Center website at http://msc.fema.gov.
 Available products may include previously issued Letters of Map Change, a Flood Insurance Study (FIS) Report, and/or digital versions of this map.
 Many of these products can be ordered or obtained directly from the website.

 Communities annexing land on adjacent FIRM panels must obtain a current copy of the adjacent panel as well as the current FIRM Index.
-These may be ordered directly from the Flood Map Service Center at the number listed

-For community and countywide map dates refer to the Flood Insurance Study report for this jurisdiction.
+These may be ordered directly from the Flood Map Service Center at the number listed community and countywide map dates refer to the Flood Insurance Study report for this jurisdiction.

-To determine if flood insurance is available in this community, contact your Insurance agent or call the National Flood Insurance Program at 1-800-638-6620.
+etermine if flood insurance is available in this community, contact your Insurance agent or call the National d Insurance Program at 1-800-638-6620.

-Base map information shown on this FIRM was provided in digital format by New Castle County GIS Department in 2015.
+e map information shown on this FIRM was provided in digital format by New Castle County GIS Department 15.
 For information about base maps, refer to Section 6.2 "Base Map" in the FIS Report.

-LIMIT OF MODERATE WAVE ACTION: Zone AE has been divided by a Limit of Moderate Wave Action (LiMWA).
-The LiMWA represents the approximate landward limit of the 1.5-foot breaking wave.
-The effects of wave hazards between Zone VE and the LiMWA (or between the shoreline and the LiMWA for areas where Zone VE is not identified) will be similar to, but less severe than, those in Zone VE.
+T OF MODERATE WAVE ACTION: Zone AE has been divided by a Limit of Moderate Wave Action (LiMWA).
+LiMWA represents the approximate landward limit of the 1.5-foot breaking wave.
+The effects of wave hazards een Zone VE and the LiMWA (or between the shoreline and the LiMWA for areas where Zone VE is not fied) will be similar to, but less severe than, those in Zone VE.

-▲ Limit of Moderate Wave Action (LiMWA)
+Limit of Moderate Wave Action (LiMWA)